 Jerome Robbins (1918–98) was the greatest American-born choreographer of the 20th century and one of the most influential figures in Broadway.
 He played a crucial role in the development of both American Ballet Theatre and New York City Ballet.
-His seminal ballets include Afternoon of a Faun (1953), The Concert (1956), Dances at a Gathering (1969) and In the Night (1970), all of which are in the repertories of The Royal Ballet and companies around the world.
+His seminal ballets include Afternoon of a Faun (1953), The Concert (1956), Dances at a Gathering (1969) and In the Night (1970), all of which are in the repertories of The Royal Ballet and of companies around the world.

 News and features

 In preparation for the European premiere of Restless Creature, we explore the NYC Ballet dancer’s top YouTube moments.

 A quick guide to The Royal Ballet's new mixed programme, featuring classic works by Ashton and Robbins as well as a world premiere from Alastair Marriott.